 Social Media and Migraine Stigma

 Facebook, Instagram, Twitter.
 All great ways to connect with friends.
 To show what you enjoy in life and who you enjoy doing it with.
 Like most people my age, my friends and I love to take pictures and share them out on the web.
-But when my Migraines turned from episodic to chronic three years ago, I quickly found out that your "friends" may not understand what you're going through.
+But when my migraines turned from episodic to chronic three years ago, I quickly found out that your "friends" may not understand what you're going through.

 As I struggled to find ways to get the headaches under control, I chose not to share all the gory details on the web.
 I didn't want to sound like I was complaining.
 My "real life" friends knew what was going on, but I decided the other 587 people on Facebook didn't need to know since I never interacted with them outside of that medium anyway.
-Honestly, I was trying to avoid the endless comments of “have you tried this?" or “my cousin cut out pickles and is now cured."
+Honestly, I was trying to avoid the endless comments of "Have you tried this?" or "My cousin cut out pickles and is now cured."
 I wanted to do it my way.

-What a picture on Facebook doesn't say is that I needed two naps today and a percoset so that I could go to dinner.
+What a picture on Facebook doesn't say is that I needed two naps today and a Percocet so that I could go to dinner.
 I didn't drink that night and I left before the rest of the group went to a club.
 A picture doesn't tell the audience that I haven't seen my friends in six weeks or been out of my apartment in five days.
 It doesn't say that it's never a vacation when I have to plan a trip with my doctor, bring extra meds, scout out potential ER sites if needed, make sure to book a massage or two to work out the kinks from traveling, skip more than half the planned activities and know that I'll possibly be in bed for days.
 But it's still important to me and my boyfriend to visit friends and family and to enjoy life the best I can.

 I'm allowed to have good days.
 I'm allowed to meet with friends and have dinner.
 I'm allowed to have a girls day out.
 I'm allowed to even go on vacation.
 I may have to sacrifice the laundry to have enough energy to do an activity for a few hours.
 I may need to bring extra meds with me and rest more when I travel.
 And I may only be able to do brunch with my girlfriends, but skip the mani/pedis.
-Just because I have Chronic Migraines doesn't mean that I shouldn't take advantage of the days (or just the hours) that I feel well enough to engage socially.
+Just because I have chronic migraines doesn't mean that I shouldn't take advantage of the days (or just the hours) that I feel well enough to engage socially.
 I won't feel guilty about enjoying life when I can.

-How do you deal with social media and your Migraines?
-Is there something fun you want to share that you were able to do in the past year even though you struggle with Migraines?
+How do you deal with social media and your migraines?
+Is there something fun you want to share that you were able to do in the past year even though you struggle with migraines?
 And I haven't totally forsaken Facebook.
 I have a professional page under Katie M. Golden if you want to Friend me.